 - Follow the instructions for your MCP client.

-Rotate your server URL
+Rotate your connection token

 - In the top menu bar, select the Connect tab.